| Residences | Occupations |

 The primary importance of Omaha was in the fact that it lay between Utah and Gold Beaches — fourteen miles as the crow flies to the former, sixteen to the latter.
 Linking up with both would be a critical phase in the success of Overlord. […] The quickest of overviews indicates just three platoon-sized resistance nests on the coast capable of interfering with the landings at Utah.
 The same computation for the five miles of Omaha indicates a much greater density: fourteen equivalent strongpoints, admittedly some unfinished on 6 June, which is why further postponement of D-Day would have spelled disaster.

-The H-Hour was 0630 hours on June 6, 1944.
-M4s from the 741st Tank Battalion preceded were supposed to land first, and four companies from the 16th Infantry Regiment scheduled to hit the beach at precisely 0631 hours.
+Around 0300 hours on June 6, 1944, the men of Company “K” boarded their landing craft.
+H-Hour was 0630 hours.
+M4 medium tanks from the 741st Tank Battalion preceded were supposed to land first, and four companies from the 16th Infantry Regiment scheduled to hit the beach at precisely 0631 hours.
 Private 1st Class Anderson’s Company “K” was assigned to land precisely 30 minutes into the invasion.
 The timetable didn’t stay intact for long.
 Landing craft carrying Company “I” (scheduled in the first wave of infantry) made a navigational error.
 Lieutenant Colonel Charles Horner, commanding 3rd Battalion, 16th Infantry Regiment, ordered Company “K” to land early.

-Affected by strong currents, the company landed in sector Fox Red under intense machine gun, mortar, and artillery fire.
+Affected by strong currents, the company landed at the Fox Red sector under intense machine gun, mortar, and artillery fire.
 The survivors sheltered sought shelter under a cliff, where the company commander and executive officer were both killed by mortar fire.
 The next officer who took charge of the company was killed by enemy rifle fire soon after.

 In his book, The Dead and Those About to Die: D-Day: The Big Red One at Omaha Beach, John C. McManus wrote that “Clearly the cliff offered only temporary shelter.”
 The was one escape route for what remained of Company “K,” McManus explained:

 Only the right, where the cliff gave way to an embankment, incremental bluffs, and a small draw known as Exit F-1, offered any hope.
-This route would place them directly in the line of fire from [German stronghold] WN-60, but there was no other way forward.
+This route would place them directly in the line of fire from [German strong point] WN-60, but there was no other way forward.

 Private 1st Class Anderson was killed in action sometime on D-Day.
 According to the digitized hospital admission card under his service number, he was struck in the neck by fragments from an artillery shell.